groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/graphical-annotations/groupdocs-java-squiggly-annotations-pdf/_index.md

 Large PDFs can impact performance.
 Here are some strategies:

-- **Pre-compress PDFs**: Use PDF optimization tools before annotation
+- **Pre‑compress PDFs**: Use PDF optimization tools before annotation
 - **Process pages selectively**: Only load and annotate the pages you need
 - **Consider document splitting**: Break large documents into smaller chunks